c-hut/go-outdoors/README.md

         ##### Calendar Contrast Correction
         ![Calendar Correction [2] Screenshot)](assets/images/calendar-contrast-correction.png)

-            Steps taken: `font-weight` and `font-size` were increased, as well as alignment of days and dates.
+            Steps taken: `font-weight` and `font-size` were increased, as well as alignment of days and dates, changes in the colour, and removal of the background image for highlighted dates.
 Note: creating a calendar using only HTML and CSS was difficult; JavaScript may be incorporated in future to improve alignment and also to enable user interaction.

     - Thirdly and lastly, the calendar dimensions were checked on larger screen sizes, and a `padding-left` property was added in order to bring the calendar into the centre.